 Licensing Requirements after 2012

-With the exception of the three core courses that can be added post-degree, as described below, the 2012 requirements must be included within degrees earned in California.
-Students are advised to only enroll in a graduate counseling program in California that has been pre-approved by the BBS.
-Out-of-state applicants may be able to add these requirements to their degrees earned in another state.
+With the exception of the three core courses that can be added post-degree, as described below, the 2012 requirements, which include California-specific content, must be included within degrees earned in California.
+Students are advised to only enroll in graduate counseling programs in California that have been pre-approved by the BBS.
+View the list http://www.bbs.ca.gov/applicants/lpcc.html

 Instruction must include:

-or who begin study before 2012 and do not complete it by 2018.
+View the entire section 4999.33 in the bill, regarding education for those who begin study after 2012, or who begin study before 2012 and do not complete it by 2018.

-Supervision: A minimum of 3,000 post-degree hours of supervised experience, by a LPC, LMFT, LCSW, licensed psychologist or licensed physician and surgeon, who is certified in psychiatry by the American Board of Psychiatry and Neurology, over a period of not less than two years, including not less than 1,750 hours of direct counseling with individuals or groups in a clinical mental health counseling setting and 150 hours in a hospital or community mental health setting.
+Supervision: A minimum of 3,000 post-degree hours of supervised experience, by a LPCC, LMFT, LCSW, licensed psychologist or licensed physician and surgeon, who is certified in psychiatry by the American Board of Psychiatry and Neurology, over a period of not less than two years, including not less than 1,750 hours of direct counseling with individuals or groups in a clinical mental health counseling setting and 150 hours in a hospital or community mental health setting.

 Examination: Passing score on the National Clinical Mental Health Counselor Examination (NCMHCE) and the California Law and Ethics Exam, which are taken at the completion of the supervised hours.
 Beginning in 2016 the California Law & Ethics Exam will be taken in the first year of internship.